 Let’s answer that for you in this guide.
 We’ll also look at four active brands’ Twitter accounts to see when they post to get a rough idea of the best times to tweet.
-Best of all: we’ll dive into how to make sure you get your audience’s attention each time you post on Twitter.
+We’ll ensure you get your audience’s attention each time you post on Twitter.
 Let’s dig in.

 The research behind the best time to post on Twitter

 Let’s say you run a local café.
-When do you think it’s the best time to tweet for such a business?
+When do you think it’s the best time to post on Twitter for such a business?
 In the morning, because that’s when your audience wakes up and is likely looking to grab a hot cup of coffee.
-If you have a SaaS business though, your audience wouldn’t mind an early evening tweet.
+If you have a SaaS business, your audience wouldn’t mind an early evening tweet.

-Hence, when it comes to answering exactly when is the best time to post on Twitter, only you can tell since you know your audience best.
+Hence, when answering exactly when is the best time to post on Twitter, only you can tell since you know your audience best.
 Some questions that pop up here are:

 - Are you targeting a local or an international audience?